hyperion-os/hyperion/README.md

 A unix-like operating system written in pure Rust.

-The kernel is monolithic at the moment, but I am currently converting it into a microkernel in the [microkernel branch](https://github.com/hyperion-os/hyperion/tree/microkernel).

 The operating system boots into a kernel mode shell (that will be gone in the future) where you can launch userland software like `hysh`, `wm` or `doom` if you also compiled those.
 The only external program that doesnt require my [fork of the Rust compiler](https://github.com/hyperion-os/rust) is `doom`.
 There are some ELFs that are automatically embedded into the kernel like `ls`, `cat`, `fbtest` and a bunch of other.